UI Testing

 Watch mode

 CodeceptJS doesn't provide watch mode out-of-the-box but this was a necessity for us.
 Almost all our engineers rely on watch mode to develop frontend tests as it provides a faster and seamless developer experience.
-So we used ts-node-dev to watch for any code changes and programmatically invoke our tests if any changes are made.
+So we used ts-node-dev(opens in a new tab or window) to watch for any code changes and programmatically invoke our tests if any changes are made.

 Supporting co-existing type declarations for both frameworks